Posted in Alabama Law on September 16, 2019

 Alabama law requires anyone 16 and under to wear an approved helmet while riding a bicycle.
 This helmet law applies to riders and passengers alike.
 An approved helmet meets the federal safety standards and has undergone tests to prove its crashworthiness.
 Look for a sticker from the Department of Transportation to make sure you purchase the correct helmet.
 The helmet should fit correctly, not too tight or too loose.

 It is illegal to operate a bicycle that does not meet the equipment requirements in Alabama.
 This includes a seat for all passengers, adequate brakes, properly inflated tires, a rear red reflector and a white front light (to ride at night).
 Not having the right equipment could contribute to a bicycle accident.
 It could also lead to a ticket for the bicyclist.
+If you’re involved in a bicycle accident ant you’re not using the proper safety equipment, it could affect your accident claim.
+A Huntsville bicycle accident attorney can guide you through the claims process.

 At Least 3 Feet of Space